-Bit Default Value Description

-7:0 Patch Level .
+Bits Default Value Description 31:24 0x0B Major Revision.
+This field indicates the major revision of the core.
+23:16 0x04 Minor Revision.
+This field indicates the minor revision of the core.
+15:8 N/A Reserved 7:0 All 0s Patch Level .
 This field indicates the patch status of the core.
 (When this value is 0x00 it indicates a non-patched version, when 0x01 indicates Rev 1, and so forth.)

-15:8 N/A Reserved